 Accreditation

-The T-DAR system is UL and CE certified and has met and exceeded the QC requirements for the various United States government and other governmental bodies who have deployed the system.
-The T-DAR system is ADA (U.S.) and DDA (Europe) certified.
+T-DAR door, lobby and mantrap systems are UL and CE certified and have met and exceeded the QC requirements for the various United States government and other governmental bodies who have deployed the system.
+T-DAR systems are ADA (U.S.) and DDA (Europe) certified.

 photo of a young businessman in a wheelchair